 Emily Elbert weaves together a soul-folk blend of introspection and celebration.
 With a global, D.I.Y. spirit, she has carried her music around the world, playing over a thousand independent shows from Peru to Palestine.
-Anchored by intricate guitar work and jazz-steeped vocals, Emily’s songs offer progressive perspective while paying tribute to the timeless.
-She has independently released four albums, and several singles, including 2017's "True Power."
+Anchored by what L.A.
+Weekly calls a "smartly funky groove" with "jazzy guitar chords and sly words in artful arrangements," Emily’s songs offer progressive perspective while paying tribute to the timeless.
+She has independently released four albums, and several singles, including 2017's protest-rocker "True Power."

-Solo, Emily has used her music as a platform to raise funds and awareness for humanitarian and environmental efforts, attracted more than 2 million YouTube views, and opened for artists like Leon Russell, Victor Wooten, G. Love & Special Sauce, and Richie Havens.
+Solo, Emily has used her music as a platform to raise funds and awareness for humanitarian and environmental efforts, attracted more than 2 million YouTube views, and opened for artists like Emily King, Moonchild, G. Love & Special Sauce, Leon Russell, and Richie Havens.
 Her work has garnered praise from publications like the Washington Post, Utne Reader, and Glamour Magazine, and won awards in the U.S. and U.K..
 Through authentic song sharing, she strives for a deepening sense of human and spiritual connection that is accessible to all.